seanbreckenridge/dotfiles/README.md

 #### LICENSE

-Unless where attributed, any customization and scripts are licensed under the MIT License:
+Unless where specified, this is all licensed under MIT:

 ```
 MIT License

-Copyright (c) 2019-22 Sean Breckenridge
+Copyright (c) 2019 Sean Breckenridge

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal